 What is a Childbirth Class?

-The typical classes consist of lectures, discussions, and exercises, from a trained childbirth instructor.
+The typical session consists of lectures, discussions, and exercises, from a trained instructor.

 Why You Should Not Take Birthing Classes During the First Trimester?

-When you take birthing classes this early, you will rarely remember vital information when the time to give birth comes.
+When you take birthing sessions this early, you will rarely remember vital information when the time to give birth comes.

 First Trimester Childbirth Education

 While a birthing class might not make sense during the first trimester, a woman should still think about childbirth education.

 In fact, some midwifery services such as Hearth and Home midwifery, have a list of first-trimester reading that contains resources that can help formulate future birth options and childbirth education.